Skip to main content

 Singapore Context

 Singapore's modern Chinese dining tier is competitive.
-Peach Blossoms sits in a sensible middle band: more polished than casual Chinese at Paradise Dynasty, less expensive than the very leading of the French-influenced fine dining category represented by Odette or Les Amis.
+Peach Blossoms sits in a sensible middle band: more polished than casual Chinese at Paradise Dynasty, less expensive than the very best of the French-influenced fine dining category represented by Odette or Les Amis.
 For a full picture of where to eat in the city, see our full Singapore restaurants guide.
 If you are building a wider trip itinerary, our Singapore hotels guide, bars guide, and experiences guide are useful next stops.

 Internationally, if modern Chinese cuisine across different cities interests you, it is worth knowing that the format travels well: Mister Jiu's in San Francisco, Restaurant Tim Raue in Berlin, VELROSIER in Kyoto, and Hakkasan Dubai each offer a different national inflection on Chinese technique.
 In Tokyo, Chugoku Hanten Fureika and Chugoku Hanten Kohakukyu (Amber Palace) represent the high end, while Chugokusai Naramachi Kuko in Nara and Haobin in Seoul are worth tracking if the broader regional category interests you.
 Also see Zén in Singapore if you want to understand the ceiling of the city's fine dining tier for context.